isomerpages/sndgo-corp/media-hub/press-releases/_posts/2017-05-05-post-smart-health-telerehab-to-improve-patient-access-to-rehabilitation-services-and.md

 ---
-title: Smart Health TeleRehab to Improve Patient Access to Rehabilitation Services and
+title: Smart Health TeleRehab to Improve Patient Access to Rehabilitation Services and Productivity for Therapists
 date: 2017-05-05
-permalink: /media-hub/press-releases/permalink
+permalink: /media-hub/press-releases/smart-health-telerehab-to-improve-patient-access-to-rehabilitation-services-and-productivity-for-therapists
 ---
 Patients who need rehabilitation therapy services can look forward to greater convenience with the implementation of Smart Health TeleRehab, a Smart Nation initiative.
 Through the use of wearable sensors and remote monitoring by therapists, patients can undergo their rehabilitation exercises at a time and location of their choice.
 Therapists and service providers also stand to benefit from better productivity.